Analysis | Lamar Jackson and the Ravens can beat elite teams. In loss to Steelers, they didn’t show it.

 On the first play of the second half, Jackson lofted a back-foot wobbler deep toward his tight end.
 A Steelers linebacker peeled off a receiver in the flat, leaped and snared the pass.
 The interception set up a Steelers touchdown.
 It served as one of the keystones of the Steelers’ 28-24 victory over the Ravens.
 It underscored why the Ravens lost their grip on the AFC North on Sunday afternoon and what questions they must answer to reclaim a place atop the conference, a spot they lost in January.

 The Steelers, without question, occupy that perch now.
-They remained the NFL’s last unbeaten team at 7-0, even if they were not the best team on the M&T Bank Stadium field for much of Sunday, and even if it took a pass breakup as time expired to hold off Baltimore’s final scoring attempt.
+They remained the NFL’s last unbeaten team at 7-0, even if they were not the best team on the M&T Bank Stadium field for much of Sunday and even if it took a pass breakup as time expired to hold off Baltimore’s final scoring attempt.
 The Steelers made the biggest plays, fashioned an offense on the fly when their initial plan malfunctioned, avoided major mistakes and capitalized on Baltimore’s turnovers and penalties.
-The Steelers did not fold, but the Ravens’ miscues converted their opponents’ resilience into victory.
+The Steelers did not fold, and the Ravens’ miscues converted their opponents’ resilience into victory.

-Jackson threw two interceptions, including one on his first pass of the day, which linebacker Robert Spillane — the replacement for injured star Devin Bush — returned 33 yards for a touchdown.
+Jackson threw two interceptions, including one on his first pass of the day that linebacker Robert Spillane — the replacement for injured star Devin Bush — returned 33 yards for a touchdown.
 Jackson also fumbled inside the Steelers’ 10-yard line twice, once in the first half and again on a fourth and three after the two-minute warning, on a draw play that probably would have been short even if he held on.

 “No turnovers, we win the game,” Jackson said.
 “I put that on me.”